Graemsay: Geography and geology

-Graemsay is sometimes referred to locally, as 'Orkney's green isle' due to its lush green vegetation cover.
+Graemsay is sometimes referred to locally as 'Orkney's green isle' due to its lush green vegetation cover.

 Wildlife

 Birds include oystercatchers, ringed plovers, redshank and curlew.
 Parts of the island are largely undeveloped and are a haven for wild plants.

 History

 As with many other Orkney Islands, there is a connection to the Celtic Church, possibly a pre-Norse one.
-There are the remains of two early churches, dedicated to St Bride and to St Columba., who are both saints of Irish origin.
+There are the remains of two early churches, dedicated to St Bride and to St Columba, who are both saints of Irish origin.

 The island has two lighthouses, Hoy High (NE) and Hoy Low (NW), both built in 1851 by Alan Stevenson for the 19th-century herring industry.

 At the Point of Oxan in the far north west, in Burra Sound, are block ships, which were scuttled deliberately during World War II.
 This is a common feature of the straits and former straits around Scapa Flow.
-A Coastal Defence Battery also sits at the point of Oxan, built in 1944, and guarding the western entrance to Scapa Flow, until the end of World War II.
+A Coastal Defence Battery also sits at the point of Oxan.
+Built in 1944, it guarded the western entrance to Scapa Flow until the end of World War II.

 Graemsay primary school was built in 1876 and once had a peak enrollment of 60 pupils.
 In the late 1990s the school had four staff to just one pupil, making it the most expensive state school in the United Kingdom.
 The school closed in 1996.
 Today, the island's children travel daily by boat to school in Stromness on the ferry MV Graemsay.